Clyde013/Graph-Visualiser/README.md

 Expected flow of code:

+1. Image capture
+2. Prompt users to manually select the boundaries of xy-axes on image and define their ranges
-Image capture -> EAST OCR to capture bounding regions of written coordinates -> Tesseract OCR to recognise numbers written ->
+3. EAST OCR to capture bounding regions of written coordinates
+4. Image binarisation (maybe invert colours for better results) for every isoloated coordinate image to remove noise
+5. Pass through own model to recognise numbers and special characters (π, e)
+6. Form query for wolfram alpha using keyword "fit"
+7. Display results overlaid on image capture, scaled to fit the boundaries
+8. Profit???

 Possible sources for use: